bf31415/moloch-kibana-examples/README.md

 #### Why kibana?

-The moloch platform does much of the heavy lifting- it provides a scaleable way to ingest pcaps and push key attributes of this data to elastic.
-Kibana provides an easy way to create visualizations.
+The moloch platform does  the heavy lifting- it provides a scaleable way to ingest pcaps and push key attributes of this data to elastic.
+Kibana provides an easy way to create visualizations based on this elastic data.

 The intent here is to combine these to capabilities, namely to provide a means for moloch users to either publish one or more of their kibana visualization's of moloch data or to use others published kibana visualizations for use in their ELK ecosystem.